CS2401-Fall2021/lab3-bigO/README.md

 For n=1,5,10,50,100 determine how long each function takes to run.

+## Graph the Result
 Finally, let's plot our points!
+To do so, use the following calculators.

 [Linear/Constant/Quadratic](https://stats.blue/Stats_Suite/correlation_regression_calculator.html)

 [Exponetial](https://stats.blue/Stats_Suite/exponential_regression_calculator.html)

 These calculators will try and create a function that fits your data points the best.
 They will also provide an r-squared value.
 The r-squared value is a statistical measurement of how well the function fits your data and ranges from 0 to 1, with 0 being the worst, and 1 being the best.

 For each graph you generate, please download the jpeg and add it to your github repository with an appropriate name.
-In reflections.txt, write the function produced by both calcaulators and thier r-squared values.
+In reflections.txt, write the function produced by both calcaulators, thier r-squared values, and the big-O runtime of the function based off your graph.
+Note that it's totally fine if this doesn't match your hypothesis!
+An important part of science is learning from when your theories are incorrect.